o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/components-radiobuttongroup.md

 ---
-description: ' Use a RadioButtonGroup component to manage radio button groups in Lumberyard''s UI Editor. '
+description: ' Use a RadioButtonGroup component to manage radio button groups in O3DE''s UI Editor. '
 title: RadioButtonGroup
 ---